Become a CASA Volunteer

 Lift up a child’s voice, become a CASA volunteer today!

-Thank you for your interest in becoming a court appointed special advocate with the Snohomish County CASA program.
+Thank you for your interest in becoming a court appointed special advocate with the Snohomish County Office of the Court Appointed Special Advocate.
 By advocating for an abused or neglected child, you give that child a voice – and a chance for a better life.

 Who is the dependent child?

-Dependent children are defined as those children who are under 18 years of age, who have no parent willing or able to care for them, or who are abandoned, abused, or neglected and under the care of the Department of Social and Health Services (DSHS) Children’s Administration.
+Dependent children are defined as those children who are under 18 years of age, who have no parent willing or able to care for them, or who are abandoned, abused, or neglected and under the care of the Department of Children, Youth, and Families (DCYF) Children’s Administration.
 A court appointed special advocate may be appointed for these children to represent what is in their best interests to the court during the dependency process.

 CASA Volunteer Duties:

-The Court Appointed Special Advocate (CASA) is appointed by a judge, through the CASA Program of Snohomish County Superior Court, to serve as an advocate for the best interests of a child who is the subject of a Dependency proceeding in Superior Court.
+The Court Appointed Special Advocate (CASA) is appointed by a judge, through the Office of the Court Appointed Special Advocate, to serve as an advocate for the best interests of a child who is the subject of a Dependency proceeding in Superior Court.
 The primary duties of the CASA are:

-Investigate: Collect relevant information about the child’s situation; gather objective, fact-based information about the child’s situation; review confidential, case related documents, speak with individuals related to the case (parents, relatives, caseworker, teachers, counselors, foster parents, doctors) and report to the court factual information regarding the best interests of the child;
+Investigate: Collect relevant fact-based information about the child’s situation; review confidential, case related documents, speak with individuals related to the case (parents, relatives, caseworker, teachers, counselors, foster parents, doctors) and report to the court factual information regarding the best interests of the child;

 Interview: To meet with, interview, or observe the child, depending on the child’s age and developmental status, and report to the court any views or positions expressed by the child on issues pending before the court;